NEW! The updated edition of WIND: How the Flow of Air has Shaped Life, Myth, and the Land

-SEARCHING FOR SEVA: The Path to Selfless Service, my latest book, is nearing completion.
-After the death of our son in a car accident, I decided that the only way to return meaning to my life was to learn how to live in service to people in need, whether they are poor, sick, or broken in any way.
-But giving lasting, effective help and living in service whole-heartedly proved to be much more difficult that I ever thought possible.
+My book on selfless service and how it's helped heal me is nearing completion.
+It's had a number of working titles, but its theme has always been the same: After the death of our son in a car accident, I decided that the only way to return meaning to my life was to learn how to live in service to people in need, whether they are poor, sick, or broken in any way.
+But living in service whole-heartedly proved to be much more difficult that I ever thought possible.
 I tell the story of my search for the kind of service that changes lives, and how the quest has helped me heal.
 Watch for details on the book's publication.

 IN ADDITION to my books, I have published many articles and essays in national newspapers and magazines and literary journals.
 I particularly love the essay.
 It’s a form of literary collage, a marvelous way to take disparate pieces and mold them into a whole.

 To see two of my previously published essays on landscape and place, click here.
 (Coming soon.
 Please check back.)